melasistema/redis-blog/README.md

 -   **🚀 Nuxt.js Frontend:** A fast and modern Vue.js framework for server-side rendering (SSR), providing excellent SEO and user experience.
 -   **⚡ Redis as Primary Database:** Utilizes Redis Stack for ultra-fast data access, leveraging RedisJSON for efficient document storage.
--   **🎨 Deeply Customizable Theming:** Configure fonts (per-heading), weights, and a full color palette from a single configuration file.
+-   **🎨 Deeply Customizable Theming:** Configure fonts, weights, a full color palette, and even the content width from a single configuration file, all powered by Tailwind CSS.
+-   **💨 Utility-First Styling:** All styling is handled by Tailwind CSS for a clean, efficient, and highly maintainable development experience.
 -   **⚙️ Feature Toggles:** Easily enable or disable features like pagination and post navigation to tailor the blog to your needs.
 -   **📄 Dynamic Pagination:** Fully configurable pagination for the post list, with control over the number of posts per page.
 -   **↔️ Post Navigation:** "Next" and "Previous" post links on single post pages to improve user engagement.